 Nobody likes to have bugs around the house.
-Ants, spiders and roaches, and other insects just have a way of making your skin crawl.
+Spiders, roaches, bed bugs, ants, and other insects just have a way of making your skin crawl.
 Here are a few tips if you are trying to get rid of pests on your own!
-If the pest problem persists, we advise you to contact us as soon as possible
+If the pest problem persists, we advise you to contact us as soon as possible.

 DIY Spider Removal

 Spiders usually like to congregate in dark environments, which could include dry or damp places, as you might have noticed they like to gather around cracks and crevices as well as near other groups of insects

 Seeing one spider in your house may be alarming but most spiders that you will encounter are harmless.
 However, if you have seen spiders indoors there is a good chance that they have laid eggs or egg sacs in dark corners of your home.
 To remove the egg sacs, vacuum everywhere, including in closets and underneath furniture.
 If you come across any spider webs, dispose of them.
 Throw away the bag, so the spiders will be outside your home when they hatch.

 To learn more about the types of spiders here in the Carolinas, check out our page on spiders.